 - A. Both parties encourage employees and supervisors to discuss and resolve concerns on an informal basis.
 If this cannot resolve the issue(s) the employee may proceed with the grievance or complaint. - B. Right to Representation Union representatives have a right to be present for any meetings, hearings, appeals, or other proceedings relative to grievances which have been formally presented.
-Administrative meetings that do not include employee or employee witness contacts and which are purely of a management nature are not included in this provision. - C. Freedom of Employee to Act Nothing contained herein shall be construed as limiting the right of any employee having a grievance to discuss the matter via administrative channels and to have the problem adjusted without the intervention of the Union; nor shall any clause contained herein be construed as limiting the right of any employee having the grievance to take appropriate action under any statutory guarantee or provision.
+Administrative meetings that do not include employee or employee witness contacts and which are purely of a management nature are not included in this provision. - C. Freedom of Employee to Act any employee to Act any employee having a grievance to discuss the matter via administrative channels and to have the problem adjusted without the intervention of the Union; nor shall any clause contained herein be construed as limiting the right of any employee having the grievance to take appropriate action under any statutory guarantee or provision.
 However, the Union may be in attendance at these discussions.
 Any proposed disposition of the grievance shall be consistent with the terms of this contract.
 A grievant may be represented at all stages of the grievance procedure by himself/herself, or a person of his/her own choosing, or at his/her option, by Union representatives selected by the Union.
-If an aggrieved party chooses not to be represented by the Union, the Union, nevertheless, shall be given timely notice in order to have the opportunity to be present and to state its views prior to the final recommendation for resolution of the grievance.
+If an aggrieved party chooses not to be represented by the Union, the Union, nevertheless, shall be given timely notice in order to have the opportunity to be present and to state its views prior to the final recommendation for resolution of the grievance. - D. Prompt Action Grievances shall be processed as rapidly as possible; the number of days indicated at each step shall be considered as maximum and every effort shall be made to expedite the process.
+In initiating a grievance the grievant will present the grievance in writing on the appropriate grievance form to the immediate supervisor within fifteen (15) days after the employee knew or demonstrably should have known the action or inaction occurred.